Facebook's Zuckerberg to testify before U.S. Congress: source

 NEW YORK (Reuters) - Facebook Inc Chief Executive Mark Zuckerberg plans to testify before U.S. Congress, a source briefed on the matter said on Tuesday, as he bows to pressure from lawmakers insisting he explain how 50 million users’ data ended up in the hands of a political consultancy.

-Lawmakers in the United States and Europe are demanding to know more about the company’s role in consultancy Cambridge Analytica’s use of the data to target U.S. and British voters in close-run elections.
+Lawmakers in the United States and Europe are demanding to know more about the company’s privacy practices after a whistleblower said consultancy Cambridge Analytica improperly accessed data to target U.S. and British voters in close-run elections.

 Facebook said on Tuesday the company had received invitations to testify before Congress and that they were talking to legislators.